datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

 * **Packet filters:** working on IP and TCP/UDPlayers.
 Packets examined individually, base filter on ip and port
   * *Permissive policies:* allow all except ...
-  * *Restrictive policiies:* deny all except ...
+  * *Restrictive policies:* deny all except ...
   * **Problems:** must allow all ports >1023 in order to allow
 * **Stateful Packet filters:** solution to above issue, keep track of connection in a table.
 Allow incoming packets on ports >1023 only if it is in table
-* **Application level proxies:** relays application-level traffic, sets up own connection to remote host, can audit and log att application level, slower than packet filter, higher cost
+* **Application level proxies:** relays application-level traffic, sets up own connection to remote host, can audit and log at application level, slower than packet filter, higher cost
 * **Idea behind anomaly detection:** user statistics, attacks are not necessary anomalies, common metrics like counter, gauge, interval timer and resource utilization.
-  * Finding anomalies: mean and standard deviation, multivariate, markov processes, time series, operational model deciding what is *normal.*
+  * Finding anomalies: mean and standard deviation, multivariate, Markov processes, time series, operational model deciding what is *normal.*
 * **Misuse detection for IDS (Intrusion Detection System):** works against insider threats to vulnerable company data.
 Looks for attack signatures, examining network traffic and logs i.e. failed logins.
 Uses database for signature.
-Works well against attacks with fixed behaviour.
+Works well against attacks with fixed behavior.
 Race between attackers and signature developers
 * **Purpose of Honeypots:** draw attention away from real system, collect information on attackers, encourage attackers to stay in system long enough